 TM I don’t know if I would go so far as call it resistance.
 There are probably 150 identifiable black survivors in various stages of health.
 It is almost impossible to find white people who were alive then willing to talk about what happened.
-Of the descendents of the white people I talked to, there was a discernable defensiveness and this attitude that even now, in the face of irrefutable evidence, they would insist that somehow the blacks were to blame and they brought this upon themselves.
+Of the descendants of the white people I talked to, there was a discernible defensiveness and this attitude that even now, in the face of irrefutable evidence, they would insist that somehow the blacks were to blame and they brought this upon themselves.

 JJM What was the finding of the Tulsa Riot Commission?

 TM Essentially, they found that the initial charge of Sarah Page was dubious, that the events were precipitated by Richard Lloyd Jones, that the Negroes acted reasonably and lawfully, and that this was just a monstrously criminal act perpetrated on black Tulsa by white Tulsa.
 I don’t think any of these findings are any longer in dispute.

 TM The legislature appropriated some money to build a monument in Greenwood and passed legislation that created some scholarships for descendants of survivors as well as some sort of business enterprise zone, but decided against paying reparations.
 The reparation movement, however, is still moving along, only privately.
 The Tulsa Chamber of Commerce has made some overtures in that direction.
 Just recently, the National Unitarian Church has been involved in collecting money, approximately $30,000, that is being distributed in small parcels to the living survivors.

 JJM The early reports were that 25 or 30 people were killed in the rioting.
 As best as you can tell, what were the numbers of casualties?